d-uzlov/k8s-homelab/docs/bash-setup.md

 # Bash prompt

-This is just an opinionated convenient prompt:
+This is an opinionated convenient prompt:
 - Username and host at the beginning
 - Full path with the last directory highlighted
 - Current date and time